solutionsre/dns_enum_toolkit/README.md

 └── theHarvester_example.html   # HTML report from theHarvester

 ```

+# 📊 DNS Recon Summary Report Generator

+`generate_report.py` is a standalone Python script that analyzes output files from the `dns_enum_toolkit` and generates a concise, human-readable summary report of subdomains, live hosts, HTTP responses, and discovered vulnerabilities.

+---

 ## ⚠️ Legal Disclaimer
 This toolkit is intended for authorized security assessments and research only.